Viderspace/smooth_axis/README.md

 A single-axis filter that lets you specify response time in seconds instead of opaque filter coefficients.
 Designed for potentiometers, sliders, and analog sensors on resource-constrained platforms.

 ---
+## Why I Built This
+In every project involving analog sensors or potentiometers, I ran into the same headaches: the input is noisy, unstable, or often refuses to hit true 0% and 100%.

+You can’t build an LED dimmer that glows faintly when the slider is physically off.
+You can’t build a networked system that triggers events based on jittery input that sends false updates.

+I wrote smooth_axis to solve this once and for all.
+I wanted the most "boring" API possible —one that distinguishes real movement from noise without tuning opaque math coefficients for Exponential Averages, or paying the latency and memory bill of maintaining a sliding window mean/median.

+The result is a library that lets you define responsiveness in time (seconds).
+It filters out false reports, handles the math behind the scenes, and just works.
+Plus I created a set of fine-tuning tools for handling common hardware issues.

+---

 ## Features

-- **Settle-time tuning** — specify responsiveness in seconds, not alpha values
+- **Settle-time tuning** — specify responsiveness in seconds (50ms, 200ms, 1s)
-- **Noise-adaptive thresholding** — automatically distinguishes noise from real movement
 - **Resolution agnostic** — works with any ADC resolution up to 16-bit
 - **Frame-rate independent** — same behavior at 60Hz or 1000Hz
-- **Zero false updates** — tested across 10,000+ events under extreme noise
+- **Noise-adaptive thresholding** — automatically distinguishes noise from real movement
-- **100% monotonic output** — signal never reverses direction during transitions
+- **Clear, filtered signal** — signal never reverses direction during transitions, 100% monotonic output.
 - **Tiny footprint** — no heap allocation, ~88 bytes RAM per axis
+- **Compatibility** - C99 standard with no dependencies.
+Ported to Arduino (Upcoming - QMK). [(details)](#ports)

 ---